 \subsection{Attribute-Aware Planning}

-The LLM Planner runs a ReAct loop~\cite{yao2022react}: it proposes a tool call, observes tool outputs, and iterates until producing a final answer.
+The LLM Planner runs a ReAct loop~\citep{yao2022synergizing}: it proposes a tool call, observes tool outputs, and iterates until producing a final answer.
 We cap the interaction horizon at \texttt{max\_steps{=}5} tool-augmented steps to limit latency and reduce exposure to tool drift.
-During planning, FATR enforces three families of constraints derived from the question: timeliness (\textit{e.g.}, match implied time sensitivity), intent restraint (\textit{e.g.}, avoid transactional tools unless explicitly required, and in FinToolBench transactional intent is treated as disallowed and penalized), and domain alignment (\textit{e.g.}, ensure intersection between the tool domain and the inferred question domain).
-In practice, these constraints are implemented as explicit prompt rules that guide the planner’s tool selection and reasoning.
+During planning, FATR makes three families of constraints explicit to the planner: timeliness (\textit{e.g.}, match implied time sensitivity), intent restraint (\textit{e.g.}, avoid transactional tools unless explicitly required, and in FinToolBench transactional intent is treated as disallowed and penalized), and domain alignment (\textit{e.g.}, ensure intersection between the tool domain and the inferred question domain).
+In practice, these constraints are implemented as explicit prompt rules that guide the planner's tool selection and reasoning.

 Concretely, the planner first performs Infer Constraints by articulating the implied requirement sets $(T(q), I(q), D(q))$.
 It then performs Constraint-Aware Planning by selecting tools whose attributes are compatible with these sets and by maintaining the constraints throughout the ReAct loop.
 For multi-tool questions, the planner is encouraged to resolve ambiguity early (\textit{e.g.}, determine the correct market and ticker format) before executing downstream calls whose domains must remain consistent.
 The planner is also instructed to surface key provenance fields in the final answer so that tool use is verifiable.
 Figure~\ref{fig:toolcard} illustrates our tool card format, which standardizes tool metadata and exposes finance-specific attributes used for both retrieval and constraint checking.
 While the primary goal is to evaluate models rather than to enforce policy, FATR can optionally apply conservative hard filters at inference time (\textit{e.g.}, excluding transactional tools and removing domain-incompatible tools) to reduce unforced compliance errors.
 Pseudocode for the full pipeline is given in Appendix~\ref{sec:algorithm}.